Day trip to Santa Cruz Island in Channel Island National Park is the highlight of my Socal trip in early May 2021.

 At Scorpion Anchorage (east side of Santa Cruz) picnic tables are available at the beach and near the ranch area.
 At Prisoners Harbor, tables are located near the beach.

 WILDLIFE VIEWING: During a normal year of rainfall, wildflowers are best viewed in late winter and spring.
-I was there in early May, and the entire east side of the island was covered in yellow from the blooming mustard plants
+I was there in early May, and the entire east side of the island was painted in yellow by the blooming mustard plants.
+So pretty!

 KAYAKING & SNORKELING: Channel Islands Adventure Company is the authorized kayak guide and outfitting concession in the Scorpion Anchorage area, operates guided sea kayak tours, limited convenience item sales (no food items), snorkel equipment rentals, and guided snorkel tours at Scorpion Anchorage on Santa Cruz Island only.